reactabular/reactabular/packages/reactabular-edit/README.md

   // It's possible to shape the value passed to the editor.
 See
   // the Excel example for a concrete example.
   // getEditedValue: v => v.value

+  // If you want to change default value/onValue, you can do it through
+  // editingProps: { value: 'value', onValue: 'onValue' }
 });

 ...